masukomi/Definitely/README.md

 logger().record_error("does nothing, and doesn't blow up")
 ```

-Many racoons argue that because Raku has typed `Nil`s, the Maybe Monad is already built in.
+Many rakuteers argue that because Raku has typed `Nil`s, the Maybe Monad is already built in.
 See [this Stack Overflow answer](https://stackoverflow.com/questions/55072228/creating-a-maybe-type-in-perl-6) for more details.
 Even if they're right, people like me would argue that there's a huge maintainability value to having code that makes it *explicit* that *Maybe* the value you get back from a method won't be what you were hoping for.

 USAGE
 -----